frederic-perez/AmE-dictionary/data/idioms.md

 __wait for the other shoe to drop__ To wait for something bad to happen.
 __wait-and-see__ Hesitant, skeptical, or circumspect, as of a mindset, outlook, or tactic. _With all due respect, the situation is too dire for this kind of wait-and-see approach._
 __wake up on the wrong side of (the) bed__ To be in a particularly and persistently irritable, unhappy, or grouchy mood or state, especially when it is not in line with one’s normal disposition. _I’m sorry I snapped at you earlier, I think I just woke up on the wrong side of the bed today._
-__wake-up call__ :seven: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold’s sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one’s hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there’s no way I oversleep for the first conference session tomorrow._
+__wake-up call__ :eight: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold’s sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one’s hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there’s no way I oversleep for the first conference session tomorrow._
 __walk a fine line between (something)__
 __walk away__ _Knowing when to walk away is an essential life skill._
 __walk on air__ To be in a state of extreme happiness. _I’ve been walking on air ever since I got engaged!_
 __walk on eggs__ :four: (walk on eggshells) To act or proceed with great care, caution, and consideration so as not to upset someone or trigger some imminent disaster. _The littlest thing tends to anger my mother, so I feel like I have to walk on eggs whenever I’m at her house._
+__walk on eggshells__
 __walk on water__ :two: To perform godlike or superhuman feats.
 The phrase refers to the Gospel story in which Jesus walks on water.
 __walk out the door__ To leave a place. _She walked out the door without saying goodbye._
 __walk someone through something__ To lead someone through a complex problem or thought process. _Mary walked Jane through the complex solution to the calculus problem.
 Do I have to walk you through this solution?_
 __walk someone through__
-__walk the line__ :dart: To remain neutral rather than committing to a particular position, view, or thing. _When my kids fight, I try to walk the line rather than siding with one of them._
+__walk the line__ :dart::two: To remain neutral rather than committing to a particular position, view, or thing. _When my kids fight, I try to walk the line rather than siding with one of them._
 __walking distance__
+__walkout__
 __wallflower__ Someone who remains on the outer edges of a social event, especially a dance or party, and does not participate due to being shy or unpopular. _I used to be a real wallflower when I was in high school.
 It wasn’t until I got to college that I finally started having a bit more confidence and began enjoying myself at parties._
 __wallow in something__ _Do not wallow in failure._
 __walls have ears__ Someone might be eavesdropping. _Let’s talk in my office—out here, the walls have ears._